s2l1/Headless-Samourai-Dojo/README.md

 `$ clear`

 Display the Bitcoin network info to verify that the different network protocols are bound to proxy 127.0.0.1:9050, which is Tor on your localhost.
-Note the onion network is now reachable: true.
+Note the onion network is now `"reachable": true,`.

 `$ bitcoin-cli getnetworkinfo`